 Josephus writes, “Yet did [Herod] struggle with his numerous disorders, and still had a desire to live, and hoped for recovery, and considered of several methods of cure.
 Accordingly, he went over Jordan, and made use of those hot baths at Callirrhoe, which run into the lake Asphaltitis, but are themselves sweet enough to be drunk.”
 (War 1.33.5, trans. by Whiston)

 Herodian Palace Remains

 Archaeologists have uncovered several ancient villas, first built in the Early Roman (Herodian) period.
 One large villa had two buildings with a central courtyard.
-One of the buildings had a plastered pool which received water via a channel from a spring to the east.
+One of the buildings had a plastered pool that received water via a channel from a spring to the east.
 The site was apparently destroyed in the Jewish Revolt in AD 70.

 The site was first identified as Callirhoe by Ulrich Seetzen in 1807.
-Recent excavations have revealed remains of a harbor.
+Recent excavations have revealed the remains of a harbor.
 The harbor is evidence of ancient boat traffic on the Dead Sea.
 It is likely that Herod the Great traveled here by boat at the end of his life.

 For another site related to Herod, see Herodium.
 See also Matthew 2.

 Hammamat Ma’in, Jordan (Sacred Destinations).
 A brief but helpful description of the site.